vuori/weasel-pageant/README.md

    `/usr/include` into `linux/include` under the project directory.
    This is not required for the build, but will make Intellisense more useful.

-3. Hit Build Solution and both the Linux executable and the Win32 helper will be built.
+3. Hit Build Solution.
+Both the Linux executable and the Win32 helper will be built.

 If you want to create a binary package, you can use the `create_pkg.py` script at the root of the project.
 This should work with Python 3.4 or newer on either